St. Gilgen International School: Campus

 The school's campus is in a lakefront park with renovated historic and newly built academic and boarding facilities, in the centre of the village of St. Gilgen.

 There are three boarding houses for students situated in different locations around the village.
 The boarding houses were all originally hotels.

 Academics

 Academic courses are taught in English.
 StGIS offers a Primary School programme which spans Grades 4-6 and a Middle School programme which includes Grades 7-10.
 Grade 10 students study the Pre-IB curriculum.
 The International Baccalaureate Diploma (IB) programme is taught in Grades 11 and 12.

 Primary School and Middle School students study a range of courses including English language and literature, German, World Studies, Sciences, Mathematics, the Arts, Music, and Movement & Wellbeing.
 Middle School students also study an additional modern language.

-Currently, St. Gilgen International School offers the following IB Subjects: